-After having a completed a BA in Art History and Archaeology as well as an MA in Modern Art with focus on Wassily Kandinsky's theory of the Spiritual and its transmission into Abstract Expressionism at Université Saint-Esprit de Kaslik (Lebanon), I remained passionate about my work and completed an International Masters in Museology and Art History (IMKM) between Ecole du Louvre (Paris) and Universität Heidelberg (Germany), thanks to the generous funding of DFH (Deutsch-Französische Hochschule) as well as DAAD (Deutsche Akademische Austauschdienst) which has always encouraged my love for German language.
-IMKM allowed me to focus on museum management by writing a thesis on the administration of institutions dealing with fragile works of Net Art and the challenges created by the immateriality of the objects, as well as to specialize in Soviet film-theory and its dialogue with art history and politics, by dedicating my year in Heidelberg to examining how both Sergei Eisenstein's propaganda film "Alexander Nevsky"(1938) and Alexander Medvedkin's satrical and ill-fated film "New Moscow"(1938) were preoccupied with providing (divergent) answers to the imperatives of socialist realism at the height of the political Purges.
+After having a completed a BA in Art History and Archaeology as well as an MA in Modern Art with focus on Vassily Kandinsky's theory of the Spiritual and its transmission into Abstract Expressionism at Université Saint-Esprit de Kaslik (Lebanon), I remained passionate about research and completed an International Masters in Art History and Museology (IMKM) between Ecole du Louvre (Paris) and Universität Heidelberg (Germany), thanks to the generous funding of DFH (Deutsch-Französische Hochschule) as well as DAAD (Deutsche Akademische Austauschdienst) which has always encouraged my love for German language.
+IMKM allowed me to focus on museum management by writing a thesis on the administration of institutions dealing with fragile works of Net Art and the challenges created by the immateriality of the objects, as well as to specialize in Soviet film-theory and its dialogue with art history and politics, by dedicating my year in Heidelberg to examining how both Sergei Eisenstein's film "Alexander Nevsky"(1938) and Alexander Medvedkin's satrical and ill-fated film "New Moscow"(1938) provided (divergent) answers to the imperatives of socialist realism at the height of the political Purges in the USSR.

 - "The Trouble with Alexander Medvedkin: Ideological Errors in New Moscow" In: Slovo (UCL, London), Winter 2016.
 Feel free to read it here.